Esophageal Cancer (cont.)

 - Find a local Oncologist in your town

-You may have pain for the first few days after surgery.
-However, medicine will help control the pain.
-Before surgery, you should discuss the plan for pain relief with your health care team.
-After surgery, your team can adjust the plan if you need more relief.
+You may have pain from the surgery.
+However, your health care team will give you medicine to help control the pain.
+Before surgery, you may want to discuss the plan for pain relief with your health care team.
+After surgery, they can adjust the plan if you need more pain relief.

 - Do you suggest surgery for me?
-If so, which type?
+If so, what type?

 - How will I feel after surgery?